 - Have HIV—about 21% of those with HIV are also infected with HCV (co-infection).

 *The blood supply has been monitored in the U.S. since 1992, and any units of blood that test positive for HCV are rejected for use in another person.
 The current risk of HCV infection from transfused blood is about one case per two million transfused units.

-HCV antibody testing may be done when someone has abnormal results on a liver panel, for example, or signs and symptoms associated with hepatitis.
+HCV antibody testing may be done when you have abnormal results on a liver panel or signs and symptoms associated with hepatitis and/or liver damage.
 In these cases, it may be done as part of an acute hepatitis panel.
-Most people newly infected with HCV have no symptoms or ones that are so mild that they rarely prompt a person to visit a healthcare provider and get tested for HCV.
-However, about 10-20% of people may experience signs and symptoms such as fatigue, pain in the abdominal area, decreased appetite, and jaundice.
+Most people newly infected with HCV have no symptoms or symptoms that are so mild that they rarely prompt a visit to a healthcare provider to get tested for HCV.
+However, about 10-20% of people may experience signs and symptoms such as:

-An HCV RNA test or viral load is ordered as follow-up testing when an antibody test is positive to confirm an active infection.
-Some laboratories will automatically perform this test if the HCV antibody test is positive.
+- You have a positive HCV antibody test to confirm an active infection; some laboratories will automatically perform this test if the HCV antibody test is positive.